-The Allergy and Immunology Division has focused on basic research in drug hypersensitivity for many years, and another major research focus of the division has arisen: pediatric asthma.
-The division recently completed an NIH-funded multicenter study that examined the relationship between indoor allergens and asthma-associated morbidity in inner city children.
+The Allergy Division has focused on basic research in drug hypersensitivity for many years, and another major research focus of the Division has arisen: pediatric asthma.
+The Division recently completed an NIH-funded multicenter study that examined the relationship between indoor allergens and asthma-associated morbidity in inner city children.
 It’s also participating in two additional pediatric inner-city asthma studies.

 In Clinical Genetics, research opportunities at the McDermott Center for Human Growth and Development provide expertise and resources for both clinicians and basic scientists to identify genes and sequence variation contributing to human diseases and traits.
 Many have already been identified by UT Southwestern Medical Center researchers, as shown in this Human Chromosome Map.

 The Division of Digestive & Liver Diseases promotes excellence in research related to gastrointestinal, liver, and pancreatic diseases.
 Current research topics include molecular pathogenesis of fibrosis, biology of stellate cells, graft-versus-host disease, anti-viral immune responses, opioid immunomodulatory effects, hepatitis B viral replication, and treatment of chronic viral hepatitis.

 In the Division of Epidemiology, research into nervous system problems underlying illness in veterans of the 1991 Gulf War led to extensive activities in brain scanning and laboratory investigations of neural mechanisms and genetic correlates.
 Research in infectious disease epidemiology, originally focused on hospital-acquired (nosocomial) infections, has moved into developing responses to bioterrorist attacks and applying them at the local level through leadership in the Dallas County Medical Society.